-General rules of the 7th Edition AJCC Cancer Staging Handbook, should be applied:
+General rules of the 7th Edition AJCC Cancer Staging Handbook should be applied:

-- All cases should use the following time guidelines for evaluating stage at diagnosis: through the first course of surgery or 4 months, whichever is longer. - All cases should be confirmed microscopically for TNM classification (including clinical classification).
-Rare cases that do not have biopsy or cytology of the tumour can be staged but should be analyzed separately and should not be included in survival analysis. - Clinical classification (pretreatment clinical classification designated cTNM) and pathological classification (postsurgical histopathological classification - designated pTNM) should be used to describe each tumour site. - After assigning cT,cN and cM and/or pT, pN and pM categories, these may be grouped into stages.
-An accurate record of the T, N, M categories and the stage group should be recorded in the medical record for every case. - The clinical stage is essential to select and evaluate therapy, while the pathological stage provides the most precise data to estimate prognosis and calculate results. - If there is doubt concerning the T, N, or M classification to which a particular case should be assigned, then the lower (less advanced) category should be assigned.
-The same principle applies to the stage grouping. - In the case of multiple, simultaneous tumours in one organ, the tumour with the highest T category is the one selected for classification and staging. - For simultaneous bilateral cancers in paired organs, the tumours are classified separately as independent primary cancers in different organs. - In the case of tumours of the thyroid, liver, and ovary, multiplicity is a criterion of T classification. - For specific rules regarding the use of X or assignment of unknown refer to CCO FAQ document
+• All cases should use the following time guidelines for evaluating stage at diagnosis: Clinical staging includes any information obtained about the extent of cancer before initiation of definitive treatment (surgery, systemic or radiation therapy, active surveillance, or palliative care) or within 4 months after the date of diagnosis, whichever is shorter, as long as the cancer has not clearly progressed during that time frame.
+Pathologic staging includes any information obtained about the extent of cancer up through completion of definitive surgery as part of first course treatment or identified within 4 months after the date of diagnosis, whichever is longer, as long as there is no systemic or radiation therapy initiated or the cancer has not clearly progressed during that time frame.

+• All cases should be confirmed microscopically for TNM classification (including clinical classification).
+Rare cases that do not have biopsy or cytology of the tumour can be staged but should be analyzed separately and should not be included in survival analysis.

+$\hfill\square$ Clinical classification (pretreatment clinical classification - designated cTNM) and pathological classification (postsurgical histopathological classification - designated pTNM) should be used to describe each tumour site.

+• After assigning cT,cN and cM and/or pT, pN and pM categories, these may be grouped into stages.
+An accurate record of the T, N, M categories and the stage group should be recorded in the medical record for every case.

+$\hfill\square$ The clinical stage is essential to select and evaluate therapy, while the pathological stage provides the most precise data to estimate prognosis and calculate results.

+• If there is doubt concerning the T, N, or M classification to which a particular case should be assigned, then the lower (less advanced) category should be assigned.
+The same principle applies to the stage grouping.

+• In the case of multiple, simultaneous tumours in one organ, the tumour with the highest T category is the one selected for classification and staging.

+□ For simultaneous bilateral cancers in paired organs, the tumours are classified separately as independent primary cancers in different organs.

+$\hfill\square$ In the case of tumours of the thyroid, liver, and ovary, multiplicity is a criterion of T classification.

+• For specific rules regarding the use of X or assignment of unknown refer to CCO FAQ document